OpenFunction/OpenFunction/README.md

 ## CustomResourceDefinitions

+### Core CRDs

-The core function of OpenFunction is to enable users to develop, run, and manage business applications as execution units of code functions.
+The core capability of OpenFunction is to enable users to develop, run and manage applications as executable function code.
 OpenFunction implements the following [custom resource definitions (CRDs)](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/):

 - **Function**, defines a function.
 - **Builder**, defines a function builder.
 - **Serving**, defines a function workload.

-### Function
+#### Function

 The goal of Function is to control the lifecycle management from user code to the final application that can respond to events through a single profile.

 Function will manage and coordinate Builder and Serving resources to handle the details of the process.

-### Builder
+#### Builder

 The goal of Builder is to compile the user's function source code into an application image that can be run in a cloud-native environment.